SUKESH127-art/llm_scribe/README.md

 # LLM Scribe

-A modern web application for managing and tracking web crawling jobs with user authentication and real-time status updates.
+A modern web application for managing and tracking web crawling jobs with user authentication, real-time status updates, and intelligent content change detection.

 ## 🚀 Features